shivannis/xandr-docs-public/xandr-docs/invest/buying-seedtag-inventory.md

 ## Request the creation of a deal ID to seedtag

 Contact Seedtag at [programmatic@seedtag.com](mailto:programmatic@seedtag.com) to request a deal ID.
-Please specify your buyer ID and the type of audience you're looking for.
+Specify your buyer ID and the type of audience you're looking for.

 ## Set up your line item